 Junior High Language Arts

-Chapel students are well prepared for the challenges of high school in reading, writing, and English.
+Chapel students are well prepared for the academic challenges of high school.
 Our graduates attend top Catholic high schools, and many are admitted with scholarships and honors in English.

 Mrs. Barbara Moldavon teaches Junior High Language Arts daily in the 8th grade classroom .
+The 2017-2018 school year marks her twentieth year in that role.
 Mr. Ryan Wysocki serves as an aide for 6-8, so students receive regular, early feedback.
 Students are offered a rich curriculum in grammar, writing, drama, speech, vocabulary acquisition and reading comprehension.
 In addition to standard textbooks, the curriculum includes the following Scholastic periodicals: Junior Scholastic, Action, and Scope.
-Lessons are standard-based and presented with the state of the art technology including individual interactive clickers for immediate assessment, an interactive whiteboard, a document camera, an LCD projector, iPads, and laptops.
-Lessons are enriched with the use of extensive interactive Internet resources including Stride Academy, an interactive 24/7 resource site and http://www.loyolapress.com/voyages-in-english-2011-student.htm (This site is a companion to the English text and has games and resources for students to practice grammar and mechanics.
+Lessons are Common Core standard-based and presented with the state of the art technology including individual interactive clickers for immediate assessment, Apple TV, document cameras, iPads, and laptops.
+Lessons are enriched with the use of extensive interactive Internet resources including Stride Academy, an interactive, adaptive 24/7 resource site, Sadlierconnect, and http://www.loyolapress.com/voyages-in-english-2011-student.htm (This site is a companion to the English text and has games and resources for students to practice grammar and mechanics.
 Students may download the grammar handbook as well.)
 Additionally classes include resources from Brainpop, American Rhetoric, Grammaruntied, Guide to Grammar and Writing,Youtube for teachers, Flocabulary, TED-ed.com, and vocabtest.com.
 Students at Cathedral Chapel are provided subscriptions to Quizhub and 24/7 access to online Scholastic magazines, and Brainpop, so they can practice skills at home and on weekends.

 The classroom library contains a variety of hardback and paperback books, audio books, and magazines that students may check out for reading at home.
 During the year the students read the following books in order.
 Make sure to bring yours on the first day of school: